notablemind/downloadbutton/Readme.md

 [Notablemind](https://github.com/notablemind/notablemind).

 The styling is due to [materializecss](http://materializecss.com/), and does not come with the `DownloadButton` component.
-In some examples, [FontAwesome](http://fortawesome.github.io/Font-Awesome/) icons are also used.
 You are free to style the component however you wish.

+## Demo

 ```jsx
 // @demobox